delta-io/delta/PROTOCOL.md

 }
 ```

+# Variant Type (Preview) (variantType-preview)
+This feature introduces a new data type to store semi-structured data.
+See [Variant Type RFC](https://github.com/delta-io/delta/blob/master/protocol_rfcs/variant-type.md) for more details.

+To support this feature:
+- To have a column of Variant type in a table, the table must have Reader Version 3 and Writer Version 7.
+A feature name `variantType-preview` must exist in the table's `readerFeatures` and `writerFeatures`.

 # Requirements for Writers
 This section documents additional requirements that writers must follow in order to preserve some of the higher level guarantees that Delta provides.